We protect your data with enterprise-grade security

 Ownership of the dynamic scanning of Advarra applications belongs to the Software Test Engineering group.
 Dynamic scanning is a required process within release readiness activities for all products.

-- Assurance of patches, updates and multi-year maintenance policies
+- Assurance of patches, updates and multi-year product support

 Rigorous security controls required to meet HIPAA requirements have been implemented within the Advarra applications.
 The specific controls vary based on product requirements but the following are key control areas: